opendistro-for-elasticsearch/odfe-cli/docs/dev/rfc/odfe-cli-rest-api-as-commands.md

 ## Request for Comments:

-We would like comments and feedback on the proposal for supporting REST API in our  ODFE CLI tool [here](https://github.com/opendistro-for-elasticsearch/odfe-cli/issues/37).
+We would like comments and feedback on the proposal for supporting REST api in our  ODFE CLI tool [here](https://github.com/opendistro-for-elasticsearch/odfe-cli/issues/37).
 Some specific questions we’re seeking feedback include

-1. Can you share your use case (or API ) that you think will not be covered with above synopsis?
+1. Can you share your use case (or api ) that you think will not be covered with above synopsis?
 2. “curl” is chosen as a  category (or parent command) for get,put,post,delete commands, to  differentiate from plugin names.
 Do you prefer any other command name?